-Legislative Update for CUE Members - January 2017 | more leg updates
+Legislative Update for CUE Members - May 2017 | more leg updates

 State Education Budget Proposal for 2017-18

-Assembly/Senate Joint Resolution to sustain Net Neutrality
+Assembly/Senate Joint Resolution, AJR 7, to sustain Net Neutrality, LifeLine, and E-Rate

 Every Student Succeeds Act (ESSA) Update

 As described in the last Updates and in OnCUE Journal, the Federal Every Student Succeeds Act (ESSA) was signed into law by President Barack Obama on December 10, 2015, and goes into full effect in the 2017–18 school year.
 ESSA reauthorizes the Elementary and Secondary Education Act (ESEA), the nation’s federal education law, and replaces No Child Left Behind Act (NCLB).

 As part of California’s transition to ESSA, California must submit an ESSA State Plan to the U.S. Department of Education (ED).
 The California ESSA funding will be part of a single coherent local, state, and Federal accountability and continuous improvement system that is aligned with and supportive of California’s priorities.
 The State plan for the Local Control Funding Formula (LCFF) and related Local Control Accountability Plan (LCAP) and ESSA will be combined into a single plan.
 This plan will provide the details on how districts will develop plans for their use of the funding.
 Due to potential Federal changes in ESSA funding, the California adaptation of the ESSA plan may need to be changed.
 We will provide continuous updates on ESSA as it emerges.